hellosign/hellosign-openapi/sdks/dotnet/docs/SignatureRequestApi.md

 Edit Signature Request With Template

-Edits and sends a SignatureRequest based off of the Template(s) specified with the template_ids parameter.
+Edits and sends a SignatureRequest based off of the Template(s) specified with the template_ids parameter.  **NOTE:** Edit and resend will not deduct your signature request quota.

 ### Example
 ```csharp